EtienneRousseau1/DrinkDispenser/README.md

 ### DUEN - Drink Dispenser

 Welcome to Drink Dispenser.
-This is a skelton layout with React Native and a CPP backend with nothing in it yet
+This is the website that allows anyone to get access to a mixed drink of their choice based off certain preset choices.
+For instance, you can get 25% water, 25% juice and much more!
+Below we have the instructions of how to run the website.
+This is currently running the frontend.

+### Language

+This was built with a React Typescript Frontend with Tailwind CSS.
+We are then using an Arduino to connect the frontend of our website to the physical drink dispenser component.

 ### Getting Started: